0xPThree/vuln-labs/README.md

 # Vuln Labs
-A set of vulnerable Docker hosts built to reflect real world scenarios I've encountered.
+A set of vulnerable Docker hosts built to reflect real world scenarios.

 The labs generally focus on one vulnerability, but knowing my coding skills there are probably more unintended ways.